1883 |

 Death GRANGER-At Waipukurau, on July 12th, Louisa Jane, wife of the Rev Edward Hadden GRANGER; aged 33 years.

-Local The prize of $10 offered by the working Mens Club for the best design for their new building has been awarded to Mr WUNDRUM, whose motto was Simple.
+Local The prize of $10 offered by the working Men’s Club for the best design for their new building has been awarded to Mr WUNDRUM, whose motto was “Simple.”
 There were 14 competitors.

-At the Resident Magistrate Court-yesterday, before Captain PREECE R.M., Flora MONTEZENA, a girl of about 14 years, was charged with being of unsound mind, and was remanded for medical examination.
+Flora MONTEZENA, a girl of about 14 years, was charged with being of unsound mind, and was remanded for medical examination.

-LYON and Co.
-The total amount realised was $69 10s, Mr CONROY being the
+The wreck of the TRANSIT and the small remains of her cargo were yesterday sold by auction in small lots by Messrs HOADLEY, LYON and Co.
+The total amount realised was $69 10s, Mr CONROY being the chief purchaser.

 Birth PRIME-At Coote Road Napier, on July 10th, the wife of W L PRIME, of a son.

-At the Resident Magistrates Court yesterday before Captain PREECE, R.M., William McWHA, alias Robert McKAY, alias Colonel Bob, brought up on remand, charged with the larceny of a coat, and further remanded.
+William McWHA, alias Robert McKAY, alias “Colonel Bob,” brought up on remand, charged with the larceny of a coat, and further remanded.

-Our Catholic friends at Ormondville are making an effort to free St. BRIDGETs Church from debt, and a concert, of which the proceeds will be devoted to that object, will be given in Skinners Hall, Ormondvillle, this evening.
+Our Catholic friends at Ormondville are making an effort to free St. BRIDGET’s Church from debt, and a concert, of which the proceeds will be devoted to that object, will be given in Skinner’s Hall, Ormondvillle, this evening.
 Should any town friends feel inclined to assist in clearing the debt the Rev A L AHERN, Waipawa, will be pleased to receive and acknowledge their donations.

-A letter appeared in the New Zealand Times, Signed T W PORTER.
+A letter appeared in the New Zealand Times, Signed “T W PORTER.”
 MAKAING STATEMENTS CONCERNING THE native Land company.

 Mr G V SHANNON lately purchased two Shetland ponies, and also two mastiff dogs.
 The dogs were chained up in the same paddock as the ponies, and breaking loose during the night the dogs killed the ponies.

-It is said that Mr M W GREEN has written to the Parliament
+It is said that Mr M W GREEN has written to the Parliament Whips, intimating that in future he intends to support the Government.

-Local Notified that the first sittings of the Supreme Court in bankruptcy applications will be made for the discharge of J T JOHN Members of the Loyal Napier Lodge of Oddfellows are requested to meet at 2.30 tomorrow afternoon to attend the funeral of the late Br B. IRWIN
+Members of the Loyal Napier Lodge of Oddfellows are requested to meet at 2.30 tomorrow afternoon to attend the funeral of the late Br B. IRWIN

 Mrs A W COBHAM-milliner changes her advertisement